metronisys/metronisys-core/readme.md

 Commercial use of the name requires permission.
 Open-source repos may be used freely under their respective licenses.

+## Metronisys Core

+Autonomous AI agents such as Clawdbot (now Moltbot) represent a major shift in how software operates.
+These agents can execute commands, automate workflows, and act independently in real-world systems.

 - 📜 [Metronisys™ Core Overview](./metronisys-core.md)

 ## Features